hummingbot/hummingbot/documentation/docs/developers/connectors/task3.md

 - Upon successfully placing the order, the tracked order will be updated with the resulting **_exchange order ID_** from the API Response.

 !!! note
-    The tracked order is an `InFlightOrder` that is within a dictionary variable(`_in_flight_orders`) in the `Exchange` class. `InFlightOrder` are Hummingbot's internal records of orders it has placed that remain open in the exchange.
+    The tracked order is an `InFlightOrder` that is within a dictionary variable(`_in_flight_orders`) in the `Exchange`/`Derivative` class. `InFlightOrder` are Hummingbot's internal records of orders it has placed that remain open in the exchange.
 When such orders are either filled or canceled, they are removed from the dictionary by calling [stop_tracking_order()](#stop_tracking_order) method, and the relevant event completion flag is passed to the strategy module.

 **Input Parameter(s):**